The Luck of Barry Lyndon: The tyrannical rakehell

-The last part of the story, concerning Redmond Barry's tumultuous relationship with Lady Lyndon, is inspired by the life of Andrew Robinson Stoney-Bowes, a type of character that the English commonly call a "Rake" or "Rakehell", meaning a gambler, debaucher, reveller, and indebted person.
-And according to Robert A. Colby, the plot involving the Princess of X is based on what Thackeray called "a silly little book", titled L'Empire, ou, Dix ans sous Napoléon (1836), by Baron Étienne-Léon de Lamothe-Langon (1786–1864), which relates, among other things, the execution of Princess Caroline by the King of Wurttemberg for adultery.
+The last part of the story, concerning Redmond Barry's tumultuous relationship with Lady Lyndon, is inspired by the life of Andrew Robinson Stoney-Bowes, a type of character that the English commonly call a "rake" or "rakehell", meaning a gambler, debaucher, reveller, and indebted person.
+According to Robert A. Colby, the plot involving the Princess of X is based on what Thackeray called "a silly little book", L'Empire, ou, Dix ans sous Napoléon (1836) by Étienne-Léon de Lamothe-Langon, which relates the execution of Princess Caroline by the King of Wurttemberg for adultery.
 The two stories seem to have merged in Thackeray's mind, as both involve tyrannical husbands, hysterical wives, and adultery against a backdrop of a corrupt society.

 The Irishman William Maginn

-Barry's grim ending echoes that of the real-life Irish journalist and co-founder of Fraser's Magazine, William Maginn (1794-1842).
-"Maginn a superb subject for a little morality", comments Thackeray upon reading an obituary tribute published in Fraser's.
-However, unlike Barry, who is uneducated, Maginn is a scholarly and witty scholar, but shares with him an easy charm and an abyssal prodigality, and in 1842 his indebtedness landed him in Fleet Prison, from which he only emerged, consumed by tuberculosis, to die that same year.
+Barry's grim ending echoes that of the Irish journalist and co-founder of Fraser's Magazine William Maginn.
+"Maginn a superb subject for a little morality", commented Thackeray upon reading an obituary tribute in Fraser's.
+Unlike Barry, who is uneducated, Maginn is a witty scholar, but they share an easy charm and an abyssal prodigality, and in 1842 Maginn's indebtedness landed him in Fleet Prison, from which he only emerged, consumed by tuberculosis, to die that year.

 The dandy George Brummell

-A parallel can also be drawn between the shameful end of Barry in prison and the miserable exile of the famous "Beau" Brummell (1778–1840) in France, who fled from his debts and whose career has been in the spotlight since William Jesse published his biography in 1844.
-Thackeray himself gave a review of this publication in the Morning Chronicle of 6 May 1844, reprinted in Thackeray's Contributions to the Morning Chronicle, Gordon N. Ray, Urbana, Illinois, 1995, pp. 31–39, while Barry Lyndon was being written.
-Moreover, in chapter XIII, p.
-193, Thackeray places an allusion in the form of a wink under the pen of his narrator hero:
+A parallel can also be drawn between Barry's shameful end in prison and the miserable exile in France of Beau Brummell, who fled his debts and whose career has been in the spotlight since William Jesse published his biography in 1844.
+Thackeray reviewed that book in the Morning Chronicle of 6 May 1844 (reprinted in Gordon N. Ray's Thackeray's Contributions to the Morning Chronicle) while Barry Lyndon was being written.
+Moreover, in chapter XIII, Thackeray places an allusion in the form of a wink under the pen of his narrator hero:

 Think of the fashion of London being led by a Br-mm-l!
 [Footnote: This manuscript must have been written at the time when Mr. Brummel was the leader of the London fashion.] a nobody’s son: a low creature, who can no more dance a minuet than I can talk Cherokee; who cannot even crack a bottle like a gentleman; who never showed himself to be a man with his sword in his hand: as we used to approve ourselves in the good old times, before that vulgar Corsican upset the gentry of the world!

 This was an exclamation intended for the Victorian public.